Choosing a Jurisdiction

 Do the Directors have to be Canadian?

-In Ontario the majority of directors must be Canadian whereas a Federal corporation only requires 25% to be Canadian.
-If there are less than four directors only one must be Canadian.
-If your company is going to be a wholly owned foreign subsidiary or is going to have a majority of foreign ownership that entity might wish to control the board, and in that case, a Federal company would provide for this.
+In both Ontario and Federal corporations at least 25% of the Directors must be Canadian (unless a non resident corporation in Ontario) but if less than 4, one must be Canadian.
+If your company is going to be a wholly owned foreign subsidiary or is going to have a majority of foreign ownership then a non resident corporation will allow for a board with no Canadians.

 Is an Ontario Corporation able to move to another Province?